Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 You can also sample some of the other local spirits such as coffee, chocolate, and banana liqueurs.

 Just make sure you’ve lined your stomach with a big meal beforehand or you may leave a little worse for wear after your 9th shot!

 Hidden in a cave on the South coast of Menorca is what may well be one of the coolest bars on the planet!

-Set in the cliff face overlooking the ocean, Cova d’en Xoroi has several extravagant outdoor terraces to watch the sunset from, whilst inside the chic bar later transforms into a nightclub with live DJs and a central dancefloor.
+Set on the cliff face overlooking the ocean, Cova d’en Xoroi has several extravagant outdoor terraces to watch the sunset from, whilst inside, the chic bar later transforms into a nightclub with live DJs and a central dancefloor.

 If there’s one place to enjoy some gin in Menorca this has to be it!